ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_Coursera/instructions.md

 # Guestbook storage
 1. From the guestbook in the browser, click the `/info` link beneath the input box.
 This is an information endpoint for the guestbook.
 Notice that it says "In-memory datastore (not redis)".
 Currently, we have only deployed the guestbook web front end, so it is using in-memory datastore to keep track of the entries.
 This is not very resilient, however, because any update or even a restart of the Pod will cause the entries to be lost.
 But let's confirm this.

-2. Return to the OpenShift web console and click the **Overview** tab for the `guestbook` Deployment.

-3. At the top, you should see a visual indicator of how many Pods are running.
-It should say one.
-Click the down arrow next to that graphic.
-After it reaches zero, click the up arrow to create one Pod again.
-This is just a quick way to recreate the Pod for the Deployment.

-4. Now return to the guestbook application in the browser by clicking the Route location again.
+2. Return to the guestbook application in the browser by clicking the Route location again.
 You should see that your previous entries appear no more.
+This is because the guestbook was restarted when your update was deployed in the last section.
+We need a way to persist the guestbook entries even after restarts.

 # Delete the guestbook
 In order to deploy a more complex version of the guestbook, delete this simple version.